KairamkondaKalyanDass/Video-games-MapReduce/README.md

 mapper.py reducer.py results.txt completeOutput.txt

-completeOutput will have the results for our map reduce problem
+completeOutput.txt will have the results for our map reduce problem